 Every time you use a knife, it creates small chips, dents, and flat areas along the edge (or sometimes not so small).
 Even though you can't see them, they're there, and you can tell they're there because the knife no longer cuts the way you want it to.

-Steeling a blade frequently--at least every other time you use it--re-aligns the chips and dents and can make it sharp again.
+Steeling a blade frequently--at least every other time you use it--re-aligns the chips and dents to make the blade smooth and sharp again.
 When steeling no longer restores the blade to sharpness, it's time to sharpen.
 (The difference between steeling and sharpening is that steeling just smooths the blade out, while sharpening actually removes material and creates a new edge.)

-Proper sharpening requires at least two different grits: a coarse and a fine; depending on your level of expertise and what you're trying to achieve, you can use several levels of grit.
+Proper sharpening requires at least two different grits: a coarse and a fine; depending on your level of expertise and what you're trying to achieve, there are several grits to choose from.

 We talk more about grit in the Whetstone section below.